Restless Nights due to Snoring, Sleep Apnoea and Sleeplessness

-Research by the Sleep Health Foundation has found 33 to 45 per cent of adults sleep either poorly or not long enough most nights, leaving them to face the new day with fatigue, irritability and other side effects of sleep deprivation.
+Research by the Sleep Health Foundation has found that as many as nine out of every 20 adults don’t get enough sleep through either sleeping poorly or not long enough.
+This leaves them facing the new day with fatigue, irritability and other side effects of sleep deprivation.

 For a growing number of couples, snoring and sleep apnoea have unfortunately become part of their routine nocturnal activity and is contributing to a serious lack of quality shut eye across the country.